nanddeepn/nanddeepn.github.io/_posts/2020-10-06-implementing-task-modules-for-ms-teams-with-yo-teams.md

 **Changes to manifest.json**

-Under the manifest folder, open the manifest.json file and make below changes:
+Under the `src\manifest` folder, open the `manifest.json` file and make below changes:

-- Change the `$schema` property to `https://developer.microsoft.com/en-us/json-schemas/teams/v1.7/MicrosoftTeams.schema.json`
+- Change the `$schema` property to `https://developer.microsoft.com/en-us/json-schemas/teams/v1.8/MicrosoftTeams.schema.json`
-- Change the `manifestVersion` property to `1.7`.
+- Change the `manifestVersion` property to `1.8`.

 **Changes to gulp.config.js**

-Under the root folder, open the gulp.config.js file and make below changes:
+Under the root folder, open the `gulp.config.js` file and make below changes:

 Add the following to the SCHEMAS property.